vgmstream/vgmstream/README.md

 # vgmstream
-This is vgmstream, a library for playing streamed (pre-recorded) audio from video games.
+This is vgmstream, a library for playing streamed (prerecorded) video game audio.

 Some of vgmstream's features:
-- hundreds of video game music formats and codecs, from typical game engine files to obscure single-game codecs, aiming for high accuracy and compatibility.
+- [Hundreds of video game music formats and codecs](doc/FORMATS.md), from typical game engine files to obscure single-game codecs, aiming for high accuracy and compatibility.
-- support for looped BGM, using file's internal metadata for smooth transitions, with accurate sample counts
+- Support for looped BGM, using file's internal metadata for smooth transitions, with accurate sample counts.
-- subsongs, playing a format's multiple internal songs separately
+- [Subsongs](USAGE.md#subsongs), playing a format's multiple internal songs separately.
-- many types of companion files (data split in multiple files) and custom containers
+- Many types of companion files (data split into multiple files) and custom containers.
-- encryption keys, internal stream names, and many other unusual cases found in game audio
+- Encryption keys, internal stream names, and many other unusual cases found in game audio.
-- TXTH function, to add external support for extra formats (including raw audio in many forms)
+- [TXTH](doc/TXTH.md) function, to add external support for extra formats, including raw audio in many forms.
-- TXTP function, for real-time and per-file config (like forced looping, removing channels, playing certain subsong, or fusing together multiple files as a single one)
+- [TXTP](doc/TXTP.md) function, for real-time and per-file config, like forced looping, removing channels, playing certain subsong, or fusing multiple files into a single one.
-- simple external tagging via .m3u files
+- Simple [external tagging](USAGE.md#tagging) via .m3u files.
-- plugins available for various common players and O.S.
+- [Plugins](#getting-vgmstream) are available for various media player software and operating systems.

-Latest development is here: https://github.com/vgmstream/vgmstream/
+The main development repository: https://github.com/vgmstream/vgmstream/

 Automated builds with the latest changes: https://vgmstream.org/downloads